newcastle-biostatistics/newcastle-biostatistics/content/courses/external_information/index.md

 # Homepage is headless, other widget pages are not.
 headless: false
-title: "Bayesian Approaches to Clinical Trials Course"
+title: "Leveraging External Information in Clinical Trials"
 ---